VollKornTreiber/vktYT_dl_GUI/docs/README.md

 <li>	Q: I'm getting an "HTTP Error 403: Forbidden".<br>
 	A: Just press "Start" and try again.
 This might happen sometimes and has to do with Youtube's servers.<br></li>
 <li>	Q: I'm getting a "Could not be resolved" error when downloading from YT.<br>
 	A: This is because YT made some changes.
 You'll need to update the ytdl library.
-If it doesn't work with pip, then do it manually by downloading the fixed version from the original GitHub repo and replacing the library files manually on your computer.<br></li>
+If it doesn't work with pip, then do it manually by downloading the fixed version from the original GitHub repo and replace the library files on your computer.<br></li>
 </ul>

+<h2>Disclaimer</h2>
+<p>I am not associated with ytdl-org, PySimpleGui or FFmpeg in any way.
+This project only serves to facilitate the user's workflow.</p>

 <h2>Changelog:</h2>